DogEggz01/BetterStorm/README.md

 - Add Storm relocate distance slider in Configurator.
 You can increase it to reduce the chance you met storm (since this mod add more storm).
 ## Custom storm
 - All custom storm can be toggle off seperately.
 - Add 3 squalls: Very fast-moving super heavy rain storm.
-Very small area and fast transition.
+Very small area.
 Have different wind strength.
   - These show up in all area.
 ### Regional special storm
 - Add Sandstorm: Fast moving pile of sand but smaller radius.
 Bad visibility, everything yellow, your boat get dirty fast.